isabella232/ibm-blueprint-tools/README.md

 ---
 ## Future roadmap

-  The roadmap for this tootset include the following:
+  The roadmap for this dev tootset include the following:
-  - blueprint-gen: Support to generate blueprint configuration file from a simple bill-of-material
-  - blueprint-draw: Support to draw & visualize the blueprint configuration file
+  - Add more validation rules - to the blueprint validator
+  - Annotate the blueprint image (graphviz) with validation errors & warnings
+  - Support advanced synchronization, by automatically binding input/output variables
   - and more..

 ---